Families: What to Know

 Addiction is a chronic disease.
 While many people do enjoy a lifetime of sobriety in recovery following rehab treatment, many people will relapse back to drug or alcohol use.
 Although relapse is difficult for everyone involved, you should understand that is considered a normal part of many people’s journey to recovery.

-Your family member’s case manager and behavioral health therapists at Laguna Treatment Hospital take certain steps to help them avoid relapse after discharge, including partial hospitalization programming, assistance finding transitional supportive housing and outpatient therapy, plus connection to our alumni network for continued support for years into the recovery process.
+Your family member’s case manager and behavioral health therapists at Laguna Treatment Center take certain steps to help them avoid relapse after discharge, including partial hospitalization programming, assistance finding transitional supportive housing and outpatient therapy, plus connection to our alumni network for continued support for years into the recovery process.

 Supporting Yourself